Biting critters can be a challenge, especially when summer temperatures rise and there is lots of rain.

 Make a soothing insect repellent cream

-Use one drop of pure essential oil in every 2mls of base cream for body cream.
+- Use one drop of pure essential oil in every 2ml of base cream for body cream.

-Use one drop in 4mls pure essential oil in every 2mls of base cream for use on the face.
+- For your face, use one drop in 4ml pure essential oil for every 2mls of base cream.

 What happens when you have already been bitten?

-- Neat lavender directly on the bite – Apply a couple of drops directly on the itch as soon as it happens to counteract your burning desire to scratch
+- Apply neat lavender directly on the bite – Apply a couple of drops directly on the itch as soon as it happens to counteract your burning desire to scratch.

 - Colloidal silver – Apply this amazing liquid available from your health food store to stop any infection in it tracks.
-I always have a small glass spray 50ml bottle of colloidal silver with 25 drops of lavender in it to use at a moments notice….after the bite.
+I always have a small glass spray 50ml bottle of colloidal silver with 25 drops of lavender in it to use at a moment’s notice, straight after the bite.

 - Mozzies (mosquitoes) most active at dust and dawn.

-- Mozzies are attracted to the heat (when exercising and burning fire/ candle).
-When exercising you release lactic acid and after eating certain foods – salty and high in potassium .
+- Mozzies are attracted to the heat (when exercising or burning fire/candle).
+When exercising you release lactic acid and also after eating certain foods that are salty and high in potassium .
 Mozzies are attracted to this.

 - Mozzies are attracted to moisture.
 So do not water your outdoor area when you will be entertaining.
 Be sure it is dry .
 This will reduce the mozzie activity in the area.

-- Always wear light colored cotton fabrics (mosquitoes are attracted to bright colours)
+- Always wear light colored cotton fabrics as mosquitoes are attracted to bright colours.

-- Nutritionally to keep the biting creatures a bay eat heaps of garlic, start each day with a apple cider vinegar and be sure you are getting your adequate levels of vitamin B1 every day.
-See Isagenix for more information on nutritional supplementation to support body cleansing, cellular replenishment and youthful aging.
+- Nutritionally to keep the biting creatures at bay eat heaps of garlic.
+Start each day with apple cider vinegar and be sure you are getting your adequate levels of vitamin B1 every day.
+See Isagenix for more information on nutritional supplementation to support body cleansing, cellular replenishment and youthful ageing.

 Facts about DEET